-H sulcata adults parasitize livestock (chiefly sheep and goats) from northwestern India and southern former USSR to Arabia, Sinai, and southern Europe.
-H parva adults parasitize these hosts from southwestern former USSR and the Near East to the Mediterranean area (but not Egypt).
+H sulcata adults parasitize livestock (chiefly sheep and goats) from northwestern India and Turkmenistan to Arabia, Sinai, and southern Europe.
+H parva adults parasitize these hosts from southern Ukraine, Georgia, Azerbaijan, and the Near East to the Mediterranean area (but not Egypt).
 Immature H sulcata are especially common on lizards, but the range of hosts of larvae and nymphs of both species is similar to that of H punctata.

 In temperate Asia, 18 other haemaphysalines parasitize livestock: 9 high in the Himalayas and outlying mountains, and 9 in northeastern Russia, Korea, and Japan.
 Yak and yak-cattle hybrids are among the livestock hosts of Himalayan haemaphysalines.
 Several Himalayan species appear to prefer sheep and goats.

 H leachi, the yellow or African dog tick, is found in tropical and southern Africa.
-It can transmit canine and feline babesiosis, Mediterranean spotted fever, coxiellosis/Q fever, and Boutonneuse fever.
-Other haemaphysalines that infest livestock in highland forests or lowland, humid, secondary or riparian forests in sub-Saharan Africa are H parmata (Ethiopia and Kenya, Central and West Africa, to Angola), H aciculifer (Ethiopia to Cameroon and Zimbabwe, introduced into South Africa), H rugosa (southern Sudan and Uganda to Ghana and Senegal), and H silacea (Zululand and eastern South Africa).
+It parasitizes primarily wild and domestic carnivores and can transmit canine and feline babesiosis, Mediterranean spotted fever, coxiellosis/Q fever, and Boutonneuse fever.
+Other haemaphysalines that infest livestock in highland forests or lowland, humid, secondary, or riparian forests in sub-Saharan Africa are H parmata (Ethiopia and Kenya, Central and West Africa, to Angola), H aciculifer (Ethiopia to Cameroon and Zimbabwe, introduced into South Africa), H rugosa (southern Sudan and Uganda to Ghana and Senegal), and H silacea (Zululand and eastern South Africa).